-Leadership, Employability, Academics, and Problem Solving (LEAP) works alongside the various career majors to enhance the college and career readiness of students.
-Cooperatively working with the classroom instructor, as well as local employers and industry, students are taught what employers are looking for in a new hire and how to advance in position and wage in that field of work.
+The Career Connection Coordinator works alongside the various career majors to enhance the career readiness of students.
+Cooperatively working with the classroom Instructor, as well as local employers and industry, students are taught what employers are looking for in a new hire and how to advance in position and wage in that field of work.
 Learning how to communicate and work in a team is an essential skill in today's workforce.
-This class provides students an opportunity to learn or refine those skills.
-From resume writing and interviewing skills to college scholarships and financial planning, this class covers many life skills that will be needed by students as they take the "LEAP" into the next stage of their careers.
+This service provides students an opportunity to learn or refine those skills.
+From resume writing and interviewing skills to college scholarships and financial planning, this class covers many life skills that will be needed by students as they take the step into the next stage of their careers.
+The Career Connection Coordinator will also work closely with the Career Tech Student Organizations (CTSO) on the EOC Tech campus and will help Instructors and students to be involved.